mmeendez8/mmeendez8.github.io/_posts/2021-08-30-mmdet-dvc-tutorial.md

 2. Specify that our train step depends on this parameter
 3. Run experiment with -S flag updating the parameter value.

 These steps are fine when you just change the learning rate or the number of epochs.
 Nevertheless I consider it does not scales to complex settings where you try a few dozens of different hyperparameters...
-There is [an open issue](https://github.com/iterative/dvc/issues/5477#issuecomment-905440724) where I shared my personal opinion, you can go there and read different thinkings since there is a small discussion going on about this new feature.
+There is [an open issue](https://github.com/iterative/dvc/issues/5477#issuecomment-905440724){:target="_blank"}{:rel="noopener noreferrer"} where I shared my personal opinion, you can go there and read different thinkings since there is a small discussion going on about this new feature.

 Let's increase our L2 regularization or weight decay to see how it affects our results: